Star Maker

 Star Maker is a science fiction novel by British writer Olaf Stapledon, published in 1937.
-The book describes a history of life in the universe, dwarfing in scale Stapledon's previous book, Last and First Men (1930), a history of the human species over two billion years.
+Continuing the theme of the author's previous book, Last and First Men (1930)—which narrated a history of the human species over two billion years—it describes a history of life in the universe, dwarfing the scale of the earlier work.
 Star Maker tackles philosophical themes such as the essence of life, of birth, decay and death, and the relationship between creation and creator.
-A pervading theme is that of progressive unity within and between different civilizations.
+A pervading theme is that of progressive unity within and between different civilisations.

 Some of the elements and themes briefly discussed prefigure later fiction concerning genetic engineering and alien life forms.
-Sir Arthur C. Clarke considered Star Maker to be "probably the most powerful work of imagination ever written", and Brian W. Aldiss called it "the one great grey holy book of science fiction".
+Arthur C. Clarke considered Star Maker to be "probably the most powerful work of imagination ever written", and Brian W. Aldiss called it "the one great grey holy book of science fiction".

 Plot

 A human narrator from England is transported out of his body via unexplained means.
-He realizes he is able to explore space and other planets.
-After exploring a civilization on another planet in our galaxy at a level of development similar to our own that existed millions of years ago thousands of light years from Earth (the "Other Earth") in some detail, his mind merges with that of one of its inhabitants, and as they travel together, they are joined by still more minds or group-minds.
+He realises he is able to explore space and other planets.
+After exploring in some detail a civilisation on another planet in our galaxy, at a level of development similar to our own that existed millions of years ago, thousands of light years from Earth (the so-called "Other Earth"), his mind merges with that of one of its inhabitants.
+As they travel together, they are joined by still more minds or group-minds.
 This snowballing process is paralleled by the expansion of the book's scale, describing more and more planets in less and less detail.

-The disembodied travelers encounter many ideas that are interesting from both science-fictional and philosophical points of view.
-These include many imaginative descriptions of species, civilizations and methods of warfare, descriptions of the multiverse, and the idea that the stars and pre-galactic nebulae are intelligent beings, operating on vast time scales.
-A key idea is the formation of collective minds from many telepathically linked individuals, on the level of planets, galaxies, and eventually the cosmos itself.
+The disembodied travellers encounter many ideas that are interesting from both science-fictional and philosophical points of view.
+These include many imaginative descriptions of species, civilisations and methods of warfare, descriptions of the multiverse, and the idea that the stars and pre-galactic nebulae are intelligent beings, operating on vast time scales.
+A key idea is the formation of collective minds from many telepathically-linked individuals, on the level of planets, galaxies, and eventually the cosmos itself.

 A symbiotic species, each individual composed of two species, both non-humanoid, is discussed in detail.
-Normally detached from the galaxy's turmoil, they intervene in a deus ex machina to end the threat of a civilization dedicated to forcing its mentality onto one stellar civilization after another.
+Normally detached from the galaxy's turmoil, they intervene in a deus ex machina to end the threat of a civilisation dedicated to forcing its mentality onto one stellar civilisation after another.